nystudio107/craft-routemap/docs/docs/index.md

 #### All Route Rules

-The controller API endpoint `/actions/route-map/routes/get-all-route-rules` will return all of your website's route rules in an array of associative arrays.
-By default, they are in Craft CMS format (e.g.: `blog/{slug}`):
+The controller API endpoint `/actions/route-map/routes/get-all-route-rules` will return all of your website’s route rules in an array of associative arrays.
+By default, they are in Craft CMS format (for example: `blog/{slug}`):

 ```json
 {